-The optical properties of the level of shine and sparkle are the same for lab diamonds and natural diamonds.
+When identifying lab grown diamonds, you will find that their optical properties in terms of the level of shine and sparkle are the same as that of natural diamonds.
 However, the cost of lab diamonds is cheaper even with same appearances.

 When lab diamonds were still new in the market, they were about 20% cheaper than real diamonds.
 Today, these lab manufactured gemstones are very popular and their prices have gone further lower to 50% that of natural diamonds.
 The cost of lab created diamonds however keeps changing.